hyper text transfer protocol version 1.1

 Otherwise it forces redirections to use this port instead of the value

-address to bind daemon mode.
-If otherwise unspecified, the address used to
+as the address to bind daemon mode.
+If otherwise unspecified, the address

-bind is derived from the myname, which defaults to
+used to bind is derived from the myname,

 - Adds a new Lua script for a particular prefix.
 The

-script should be a full path to a Lua script.
+the script should be a full path to a Lua

+script.
 Multiple -L options may be passed.
-A separate Lua state
+A

-is created for each prefix.
-The Lua script can register callbacks using
+separate Lua state is created for each prefix.
+The Lua script can register

-will trigger the execution of the Lua function function
+function, which will trigger the execution of the Lua function

 server environment, the request headers, and the decoded query string plus